, October 07, 2024

 While there are many good weightlifters there already, the population can supply countless talents from which to choose.

-And Liao was the strongest; she is Hidilyn's Ivan Drago, the powerful and emotionless behemoth of Rocky.
-Emotionless until that day.
+And Liao was the strongest.
+If Hidilyn were Rocky, Liao was Ivan Drago, the powerful and emotionless behemoth.
+Well, emotionless until that day.

 At Hidilyn's final lift, we saw the grit of a woman who has sacrificed much.
 We watched her heave her left foot forward, in a manner ungainly to the trained eye.
 But we, the hoi polloi, who know only that white lights indicate a successful lift, saw spirit, a determination you might call 'Filipino', for somehow Filipinos find themselves always needing to clamber and claw one's way out.
 The unsteady foot moved to share the weight as she jerked 127 kilograms above her head, one kilogram more than Liao's last.